THE YOUNG BUCKS

 Written by Canadian Bulldog

-While I first became familiar with The Young Bucks during their run in TNA as Generation Me and were certainly impressed with their abilities, it wasn't until they left that promotion that the team of Matt and Nick Jackson really caught my attention.
+While The Young Bucks are now known as one of the greatest tag teams in modern history...
+I first became familiar with them during their run in TNA as Generation Me.
+Though fans were certainly impressed with their abilities, it wasn't until they left that promotion that the team of Matt and Nick Jackson really caught my attention.

 As the story goes, the brothers were backstage at a WWE tryout and when Booker T came by to shake their hands, The Young Bucks either failed or outright refused to do so -- a cardinal sin in the fraternity of professional wrestling and an incident that may have sent lesser men packing.